ArminJo/Arduino-FrequencyDetector/README.md

 This example reads analog signal e.g. from MAX9814 Module at A1 and computes the frequency.
 If frequency is in the range of 1400 to 1700 Hz, the Arduino builtin LED will light up.
 It prints the detected frequency as well as plausibility errors.
-For frequency below 400Hz it might be good to change PRESCALE_VALUE_DEFAULT to PRESCALE128.
+For frequency below 400 Hz it might be good to change PRESCALE_VALUE_DEFAULT to PRESCALE128.

 SimpleFrequencyDetector on breadboard with MAX9814 Module
 ![SimpleFrequencyDetector on breadboard with MAX9814 Module](https://github.com/ArminJo/Arduino-FrequencyDetector/blob/master/extras/SimpleFrequencyDetector_MAX9814.jpg)
-Youtube Demonstration of SimpleFrequencyDetector with MAX9812 Module
+YouTube Demonstration of SimpleFrequencyDetector with MAX9812 Module

 [![Demonstration of SimpleFrequencyDetector](https://img.youtube.com/vi/tsxfSx0iY5s/0.jpg)](https://www.youtube.com/watch?v=tsxfSx0iY5s)